Phoenix Foot and Ankle Institute

 When you feel excruciating pain in the back of your leg or heel, it’s hard to do anything but stay in bed.
-For patients suffering from Achilles tendinitis, Jeffrey McAlister, DPM, FACFAS, at Arcadia Orthopedics and Sports Medicine in Phoenix can help treat your pain with innovative orthopedic procedures like amniotic membrane injections.
+For patients suffering from Achilles tendinitis, Jeffrey McAlister, DPM, FACFAS, at Phoenix Foot and Ankle Institute in Phoenix can help treat your pain with innovative orthopedic procedures like amniotic membrane injections.
 Call or book an appointment online today to learn more about the treatments Dr. McAlister has to offer.

 The Achilles tendon, which joins the heel bone to the calf muscles, is the largest tendon in your body.
 When the tendon is under stress, it becomes inflamed, often causing a flare-up of Achilles tendinitis.